LAL-project/linear-arrangement-library/instructions/compilation-pyhton-interface-windows.md

 ## Installing Python 3

 Go to Python's [webpage](https://www.python.org/) and download one of the `3.x` builds for Windows.
 We have tested the interface with Python 3.6, but any `3.x` should work.
 Python builds for Windows can be found [here](https://www.python.org/downloads/windows/).
 When installing Python, make sure to check the box that says `Add Python 3.x to PATH`.
-If you did not check it, you can add them after the installation manually.
-Add to the `PATH` environment varialbe the paths

-	(...)/Python3x/Scripts/
-	(...)/Python3x/

-where `x` is the minor version of Python and (...) represents the path to the installation directory of Python.
-We recommend using

-	C:/programming/

 ## Installing SWIG

-Download and install SWIG from its webpage.
-Authors of SWIG already provide downloadable files with prebuilt executables for windows.
+Download and install `SWIG` from its webpage.
+Authors of `SWIG` already provide downloadable files with prebuilt executables for windows.
 Download these and install them in your system.
 It is key to include the path to the installation folder in the `PATH` environment variable.
-For example, one can install SWIG in
+For example, you can install SWIG in

 	C:/programming/swig

-and then add this path to the `PATH` environment variable.
+and then add the path you used to the `PATH` environment variable.

 ## Configuring the _Makefile_

 In order to compile the interface, you need to configure one of the build files (change a few variables' contents).
 For this, it is required that you know the minor version of Python installed in their system.
 As stated above, the major version is required to be `3`.
 The minor version the interface has been tested on is `6` (i.e., we have been using Python 3.6), but should work on any version `3.x`.
 Moreover, one has to know where LAL has been installed in the system.
-With this information, you have to modify some of the variables in the file [Makefile](https://github.com/lluisalemanypuig/linear-arrangement-library/blob/master/python-interface/Makefile) accordingly.
+With this information, you have to modify some of the variables in the _Makefile_ file within directory

+	linear-arrangement-library/python-interface/Makefile

 First of all, modify the variables `LAL_INC_DIR` and `LAL_LIB_DIR`.
 For example, if you installed LAL from sources and followed the instructions in [this](https://github.com/lluisalemanypuig/linear-arrangement-library/blob/master/instructions/compilation-library-windows.md) file, you will need